Jldoss/Dossbox/README.md

 # Dossbox
-Projects created for use in school and the workplace.
+Projects created for use in *school* and the *workplace*.

+- [x] Create readme file and experiment with Markdown
+- [ ] Begin first project under advisement of instructor